 Can you retire at 55 with £400,000?

-With all of this now stated, let’s imagine a scenario to see how far £400,000 could stretch in retirement after working for more than 30 years.
-Suppose John has saved this amount, is 55 and is looking to retire very soon.
-He is fairly comfortable with taking on higher investment risk, so is happy to invest most of his pension in equity markets over the coming years.
-These are likely to fluctuate in value as stock markets rise and fall, yet he assumes that an annual overall return of 8% is realistic.
+Suppose you saved £400,000 by age 55 and are looking to retire soon.
+If you are comfortable taking on higher investment risk, you can invest most of your pension in equity markets over the coming years.
+These markets are likely to fluctuate in value as stock markets rise and fall, for this example, let’s assume that you get an overall annual return of 8%.

 The maths